zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

 * Planned maintenance events such as software or hardware upgrades on the NameNode machine would result in windows of cluster downtime.

-The HDFS High Availability feature addresses the above problems by providing the option of running two redundant NameNodes in the same cluster in an Active/Passive configuration with a hot standby.
+The HDFS High Availability feature addresses the above problems by providing the option of running two (and as of 3.0.0 more than two) redundant NameNodes in the same cluster in an Active/Passive configuration with a hot standby.
 This allows a fast failover to a new NameNode in the case that a machine crashes, or a graceful administrator-initiated failover for the purpose of planned maintenance.

 Architecture
 ------------

-In a typical HA cluster, two separate machines are configured as NameNodes.
-At any point in time, exactly one of the NameNodes is in an *Active* state, and the other is in a *Standby* state.
-The Active NameNode is responsible for all client operations in the cluster, while the Standby is simply acting as a slave, maintaining enough state to provide a fast failover if necessary.
+In a typical HA cluster, two or more separate machines are configured as NameNodes.
+At any point in time, exactly one of the NameNodes is in an *Active* state, and the others are in a *Standby* state.
+The Active NameNode is responsible for all client operations in the cluster, while the Standbys are simply acting as workers, maintaining enough state to provide a fast failover if necessary.

 In order for the Standby node to keep its state synchronized with the Active node, both nodes communicate with a group of separate daemons called "JournalNodes" (JNs).
 When any namespace modification is performed by the Active node, it durably logs a record of the modification to a majority of these JNs.
 The Standby node is capable of reading the edits from the JNs, and is constantly watching them for changes to the edit log.
 As the Standby Node sees the edits, it applies them to its own namespace.
 In the event of a failover, the Standby will ensure that it has read all of the edits from the JounalNodes before promoting itself to the Active state.
 This ensures that the namespace state is fully synchronized before a failover occurs.

 In order to provide a fast failover, it is also necessary that the Standby node have up-to-date information regarding the location of blocks in the cluster.
-In order to achieve this, the DataNodes are configured with the location of both NameNodes, and send block location information and heartbeats to both.
+In order to achieve this, the DataNodes are configured with the location of all NameNodes, and send block location information and heartbeats to all.

 It is vital for the correct operation of an HA cluster that only one of the NameNodes be Active at a time.
 Otherwise, the namespace state would quickly diverge between the two, risking data loss or other incorrect results.
 In order to ensure this property and prevent the so-called "split-brain scenario," the JournalNodes will only ever allow a single NameNode to be a writer at a time.
 During a failover, the NameNode which is to become active will simply take over the role of writing to the JournalNodes, which will effectively prevent the other NameNode from continuing in the Active state, allowing the new Active to safely proceed with failover.